A Robust Multi-Batch L-BFGS Method for Machine Learning: Numerical Results

 \subsubsection{Increasing Problem Dimension, Fixed Data Size and $K$}

 In this experiment, we investigate the effect of a change in the dimension ($d$) of the problem on the computation of the gradient and the L-BFGS direction.
 We fix the size of data (29GB) and the number of MPI processes ($K=8$), and generate data with $n=10^7$ samples, where each sample has 200 non-zero elements.
 Figure \ref{weakscaling} shows that increasing the dimension $d$ has a mild effect on the computation time of the gradient, while the effect on the time needed to compute the L-BFGS direction is more apparent.
 However, if communication time is taken into consideration, the time required for the gradient computation and the L-BFGS direction computation increase as $d$ is increased.
+We should note that the results presented in Figure \ref{weakscaling} are not surprising; there is minimal change in performance (in terms of the gradient computation) as dimension increases, since the number of nonzero elements is fixed and sparse matrix operations are emplyed.